hydrodynamicstability/statquotes/README.md

   - Leo Breiman (2001)

   - Statistical modeling:  the two cultures.  *Statistical Science*, 16:  199-231.

+- "One reason that statisicl analyses are often not accepted or understood is that they are based on unsupported models."

+  - Colin L. Mallows (1998)

+  - The zeroth problem.  *The American Statistician*, 52:  1-9.

 - "Using the data to guide the data analysis is almost as dangerous as not doing so."